 2.1.2.
 Your product SHALL automatically activate its microphones without waiting for the wake word in multi-turn interactions.
 See also Requirement 1.5.

 2.2.
 Your product SHALL enable customers to use voice to interrupt Alexa output (e.g. media playback, Alexa voice responses, and Alerts).
 See also Requirement 1.3.2.

 2.3.
-Your product SHALL provide an always-available control to turn off the Alexa wake word or disable its microphones, putting your product into the Microphone Off state.
+Your product SHALL provide an always-available control to disable the Alexa wake word or device microphones, putting your product into the Microphone Off state.
 For more, see UX Attention System.

 2.3.1.
-You SHALL provide audio cues to indicate when the Microphone Off attention state is activated and deactivated.
+You SHALL provide audio cues to indicate when a user activates or deactivates the Microphone Off attention state.